B.C. Lions to play two 2026 games in Kelowna | Globalnews.ca

 VANCOUVER – The B.C.
-Lions will play two regular-season home games in Kelowna and hold a pre-season contest in Langford, B.C., next season as the FIFA World Cup takes over the team’s home stadium.
+Lions will play two games in Kelowna and hold a pre-season contest in Langford, B.C., next year as the FIFA World Cup takes over the team’s home stadium.

-Lions president Duane Vienneau made the announcement on the field during the second quarter of the team’s matchup against the Toronto Argonauts in Vancouver on Friday, saying playing games outside of B.C. “just didn’t feel right.”
+Lions president Duane Vienneau made the announcement on the field during the second quarter of the team’s matchup against the Toronto Argonauts at B.C.
+Place on Friday, saying playing games outside of B.C. “just didn’t feel right.”

+“The World Cup is a once-in-a-lifetime event for Vancouver.
+Looking at all options, Touchdown Kelowna is the perfect fit,” Vienneau said in a release.
+“The Okanagan is home to a very passionate segment of the Lions fan base, which makes us thrilled for the opportunity to bring two games to the region.”

+Dates and opponents for all three matchups will be unveiled when the 2026 CFL schedule is released during the off-season.

 Vancouver’s B.C.
-Place and Toronto’s BMO Field will combine to host 13 matches when soccer’s men’s world championship comes to Canada, the United States and Mexico between June 11 and July 19.
+Place and Toronto’s BMO Field will combine to host 13 World Cup matches when soccer’s men’s world championship comes to Canada, the United States and Mexico between June 11 and July 19.

+Toronto will hold six games, including Canada’s first-ever World Cup tilt on home soil on June 12.

-Six games will be held in Toronto and Vancouver will stage seven, including Canada’s group matches on June 18 and 24, plus a round-of-32 game on July 2 and a round-of-16 game on July 7.
+Seven games will be played in Vancouver, including Canada’s group matches on June 18 and 24, a round-of-32 game on July 2 and a round-of-16 game on July 7.

 FIFA will also take over the venues 30 days before the first match at each stadium.